 You can visit her LinkedIn profile here:

-Alla is a senior post-doctoral researcher, Research Officer within algal biotechnology group at Swansea University.
+Alla is a senior post-doctoral researcher, Research Officer within algal biotechnology group and in charge of communication for the ALG-AD project at Swansea University.

 Alla’s role for the ALG-AD project will be to act as the main point of contact for the activity of WP3, collecting data for the mechanistic modelling, Life Cycle Analysis (LCA) and Decision Support Tool (DST).
 This responsibility is shared between Swansea as the lead partner and those involved in the work package.